 If you already have a teen plotting her gap year adventures why not make a feature out of a wooden map that they can pin polaroid shots of the places they’ve already been and places they are still planning to go.
 Continue the theme throughout the room by adding in some stylish storage with some old fashion suitcases as a bedside table.

-4. Opt for light and airy designs
+10. Opt for light and airy designs

 A clean white or neutral base is ideal for teenage bedrooms, as it offers the opportunity to chop and change the look as quickly as teenage tastes and styles do!
 Opt for classic white furniture with a slender profile, as this will help reduce the sense of clutter.

-5. Curate a cool bedroom art display
+11. Curate a cool bedroom art display

 If you’ve spent time and money carefully creating two-tone paint effects like this, and refurnishing a kids bedroom, you’re probably not going to be that keen for your teen daughter to pin posters directly on the wall… not that we’re being design control freaks or anything.

-6. Create teen design with depth
+12. Create teen design with depth

 Dark and moody decor can be achieved without turning a teen bedroom into a bat cave; paint the walls a smart dark grey, and layer up lighter shades of grey and white, using different patterns to add interest, and a throw in a pop of one other colour for a little youthful energy.

-9. Add a pop of colour with a vibrant bed frame
+13. Add a pop of colour with a vibrant bed frame

 Who said that jolts of colour in a room should only come from soft furnishings?
 In this room the bed takes centre stage in a playful aquamarine colour.
 The rest of the furniture has been kept neutral to prevent it from looking to childish.
 However the layers of hot pink bedding and the italic name plaque above the bed make this room perfect for a modern day teen princess.

-12. Give a loft room a Scandi spin
+14. Give a loft room a Scandi spin

 Not all teens are blessed with the biggest of bedrooms, and it’s not always simple switching up from a children’s room to a more adult space.
-This attic bedroom does a great job of crossing that divide, with a cool Scandi style that makes the most of the available space with a raised built-in cabin bed, with storage below and in the alcove beyond… leaving the rest of the room free for your teen’s wardrobe (ideally not scattered across the newly-freed-up floor).
+This attic bedroom idea does a great job of crossing that divide, with a cool Scandi style that makes the most of the available space with a raised built-in cabin bed, with storage below and in the alcove beyond… leaving the rest of the room free for your teen’s wardrobe (ideally not scattered across the newly-freed-up floor).

-13. Encourage optimism with bright florals
+15. Encourage optimism with bright florals

 Energetic, fun and girly (without being too sugary), this teenage girls’ bedroom is packed with saturated colour, destined to make your teen smile (even if they won’t show you that).
 This space has a a grown-up feel, but isn’t too serious, courtesy of certain decorative flourishes that add a whimsical finish – we’re looking at the curlicues on that chair and the light-hearted prints on the wall.
 The end-of-bed storage bench is ideal for hiding clutter, too.

-16. Mix and match colourful craft styles
+17. Mix and match colourful craft styles

-17. Get organised…with added colour
+18. Get organised…with added colour

 Do you like these teenage girls bedroom ideas?
 Which one is your favourite design?